Deeping St Nicholas

-Deeping St Nicholas is a village near Spalding in Lincolnshire, England, on the A1175 road between The Deepings and Spalding.
+Deeping St Nicholas is a village in Lincolnshire, England, on the A1175 road between The Deepings and Spalding.
 Unlike Market Deeping, which is in South Kesteven district, Deeping St Nicholas is in South Holland.

 Deeping St Nicholas is also a South Holland civil parish which includes the small settlements of Tongue End and Hop Pole, and a number of outlying farms.
 Its population at the 2011 census was 1,961.